dsp2003/clef/README.md

 + [M] Slime furniture recipes auto-learned upon Green Slime pickup

++ [F] Fixed learning of recipe for Ice Block on Ice pickup

++ [M] Ice furniture recipes auto-learned on Ice Block pickup

 + [M] Mole and Frog merchant objects have proper icons and breakable.
 Also, both have Novakid lines, and the Mole has proper descriptions

 + [M] The maximum number of possible dungeons per vanilla surface biome changed to 7 (was 1 in SG)